DavidGraber/FunctionalHomologyWorkshop/project2/instructions.md

 ```

-## Step 5: Dataleakage detection
+## Step 5: Data leakage detection
-Until now, we have only explored the potential for dataleakage in some selected clusters and for some selected enzymatic activities.
+Until now, we have only explored the potential for data leakage in some selected clusters and for some selected enzymatic activities.
 Let's do this a bit more systematically by counting the number of similar substrates between training and test datasets but also within the training dataset as training set redundancy might have a critical impact on cross-validation performance estimation.
-**The following command will provide three separater barplots for different tanimoto similarity cutoffs.
+**The following command will provide three separate barplots for different tanimoto similarity cutoffs.
 Additionally it will generate a table with the top 5 most similar substrate pairs from train and test dataset.**

 ```bash
 python identify_dataleakage.py --pairwise_similarity tanimoto_similarity.npz